novel

 Jane Eyre – How to Be in Control

-When read with intent, Charlotte Brontë’s must-read classic ‘Jane Eyre’ is more than a gothic novel, more than a romantic love story.
-It is a…
+Charlotte Brontë’s must-read classic ‘Jane Eyre’ is more than a gothic novel, or a romantic love story.
+It is a lesson of how to be…

 -